 Watt St lands itself a hot new foodie joint

-Just this week, a brand-new foodie joint has opened up on Watt St in the old iconic Oma’s spot, bringing a whole new fit-out, menu, and overall vibe to the people of Newcastle.
+A new foodie joint has opened up on Watt St in the old iconic Oma’s spot, bringing a whole new fit-out, menu, and overall vibe to the people of Newcastle.
 Meet Lock’s Paddock!

 Brought to us by the ever-so-lovely couple and foodie fans, Nick and Rebecca, Lock’s Paddock officially opened their doors on Tuesday the 18th of May and is keen to welcome the first few nights of diners into Newcastle’s newest venue.